ivan0sokin/IOMath/README.md

 # IOMath

 ## About
-IOMath is a simple header-only cross-platform math library.
+IOMath is a fast header-only cross-platform math library.

 ## License
 IOMath is licensed under the [MIT license](LICENSE).